yat8823jp/wpbeg/readme.txt

 The image files under the image directory are those shot and created by the theme creator and are published under the GPL.

-All images used in the images(https://github.com/yat8823jp/wpbeg/tree/master/images) is taken by Yasuhito Kawanishi(@yat8823jp) and is released under GPL.
+All images used in the theme(https://github.com/yat8823jp/wpbeg/tree/master/images) is taken or created by Yasuhito Kawanishi(@yat8823jp) and is released under GPL.